 When you’re in Istanbul, after seeing the top sights, make sure you seek out the food you must try in Istanbul on a food tour!

 We chose the Two Markets, Two Continents tour.
 We met our tour guide Megan and a couple of other foodies in the historic Persembe Pazarı of Karaköy, at a fish market under the Galata Bridge, just in time for breakfast.
 Walking through the market, we watched vendors clean fish and arrange it in neat piles on their stands.
+Istanbul is divided into two continents, so the tour includes both the European and Asian sides.
+This required a quick ferry ride to the Asian neighborhood of Kadikoy.

 We passed an unbelievable amount of tiny backstreet restaurants — rickety plastic chairs and table set up outside every shop — where you could sit down for some fresh fish or kebab.